 Most low-income and low-asset seniors qualify for Medicaid, or at least Medicaid-paid long-term care, if they need it.
 The Medicaid program is not allowed to go after the assets of a Medicaid recipient's children to offset costs.
 So the child of any parent who is covered by Medicaid isn't going to be held responsible for paying for their parent's care.

 Elderly parents who don't qualify for Medicaid are often able to pay for their own care, at least until they spend down their assets sufficiently to qualify for Medicaid.
 Only when a parent is not eligible for Medicaid and the parent doesn't have enough money to provide for his or her own care will a child's ability to pay come into consideration.
 If, in this circumstance, a child does have the ability to pay for a parent's care, but refuses to, the parent or a care provider (such as a nursing home, hospital, or doctor's office) might decide to sue the child for payment.

 This set of circumstances happens rarely, and of course, many states don't have filial responsibility laws that allow this, including the populous states of Texas, New York, Florida, and Illinois.
 But adult children have been successfully sued in several well-publicized cases over the last few years, including one by a skilled nursing facility where a mother was recovering after an accident; she hadn't applied for Medicaid but wasn't able to pay the bill.

 What Can You Do?

-Before you find yourself in court defending yourself against such a claim, speak with an elder care attorney in your state to find out how vulnerable you are to this law.
-You may live in a jurisdiction that doesn't recognize filial responsibility.
-If you do, a lawyer can help you make sure your parent is provided for in the event she needs costly, long-term care, such as by helping her qualify for Medicaid.
+If your parent needs financial help and you can't provide it, before you find yourself in court defending yourself against such a claim, help with your parent apply for Medicaid for health care, and if necessary, long-term care.
+If your parent doesn't qualify, speak with an elder care attorney in your state to find out how vulnerable you are to this law.
+You may live in a jurisdiction that doesn't recognize filial responsibility, or it may not apply to you.